armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-1.md

 You can resolve this issue by rolling back changes to the MySQL database.
 For more information, see [MySQL Table Name Change Error When Rolling Back Spinnaker (Undo Renamed Values)](https://kb.armory.io/s/article/SQL-Migration-Rollback-Undo-Renamed-Tables).

+### Security update

+We continue to make Spinnaker's security a top priority.
+Although several CVEs are resolved, the following still exist:

+#### Orca

+- CVE-2020-13790

+This is an embedded dependency in OpenJDK11.
+A version of OpenJDK11 that addresses this CVE has only recently been released, and will be fixed in the next release.
+The risk to services users is low: the CVE deals with processing jpeg images in the Java Runtime Environment, a task our services do not utilize.

+The following CVEs have been recently identified and will be addressed in the next released:

+- CVE-2020-14155

+#### Clouddriver

+The following three CVEs still exist in Clouddriver:

+- CVE-2020-1747
+- CVE-2017-18342
+- CVE-2020-13757
+- CVE-2016-10745

+All of them are embedded dependencies in the Google Cloud SDK.
+A version of the Google Cloud SDK addressing these CVEs has not been released.
+The risk to Clouddriver users is low: all three CVEs deal with untrusted input, which Clouddriver does not provide to the Google Cloud SDK.
+Additionally, users deploying to other cloud providers are not at risk for this vulernability.

+The following CVEs also exist for the service:

+- CVE-2020-7014 - deals with an Elasticsearch exploit.
+Clouddriver only makes use of entity tags and does not allow for token generation or authentication.

 ## Highlighted Updates